roylee32/FoodL/README.md

-# My own take on Yelp!
+# Our own take on Yelp!